 - Donor Officer

 Fundraiser Employment Estimates

 In 2016, there was an estimated number of 90,400 jobs in the United States for Fundraiser.
 New jobs are being produced at a rate of 14.8% which is above the national average.
 The Bureau of Labor Statistics predicts 13,400 new jobs for Fundraiser by 2026.
-The BLS estimates 10,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 10,700 job openings in this field each year.

 The states with the most job growth for Fundraiser are Utah, Nevada, and South Dakota.
 Watch out if you plan on working in Alaska, Maine, or Vermont.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Fundraiser ranges between $33,810 and $97,380.